Porges/ways-to-play/src/games/morabaraba/morabaraba.md

 as mills.[@BlacUmlabalaba][@TicTacToe pp. 67–70]

 Note that it is not possible to form a diagonal mill on this board.

+@IKSEthnomathematics [p.
+16] reports that the game ends as soon as one player is reduced to 3 pieces, rather than 2.

 <div class="multi">
 {% image